steqeq/0000/README.md

 ## Deprecated Features
-The following features are deprecated in the AMD ROCm v2.10 release.
+The following features are deprecated in the AMD ROCm v3.0 release.

-### ROCm OpenCL Driver Compilation Services
-The AMD ROCm-OpenCL-Driver Compilation Services is now deprecated.
-Users should migrate to ROCm-CompilerSupport, which provides more comprehensive functionality.
-The compiler support repository provides various lightning compiler-related services.
-It currently contains a single library, the Code Object Manager (Comgr) at lib/comgr.

-ROCm-OpenCL-Driver Compilation Services will no longer be actively maintained after the v2.10 release.
-We would encourage you to switch to the ROCm-CompilerSupport repository.

-### Peer-to-Peer Bridge Driver for PeerDirect
-The Peer-to-Peer bridge driver for the PeerDirect feature still works in the current release, however, it is now included as part of the ROCk kernel driver.
-ROCmRDMA allows third-party kernel drivers to utilize DMA access to the GPU memory.
-It allows a direct path for data exchange (peer-to-peer) using the standard features of PCI Express.

-Currently, ROCmRDMA provides the following benefits:

-•	Direct access to ROCm memory for 3rd party PCIe devices

-•	Support for PeerDirect(c) interface to offloads the CPU when dealing with ROCm memory for RDMA network stacks
+### SCGEMM Convolution Algorithm
+The SCGEMM convolution algorithm is now disabled by default.
+This algorithm is deprecated and will be removed in future releases.

+### Text-Based Performance Database
+An SQLite database has been added to replace the text-based performance database.
+While the text file still exists, by default, SQLite is used over the text-based performance database.
+The text-based performance database support is deprecated and will be removed in the next release.

 ## Deploying ROCm
-AMD hosts both Debian and RPM repositories for the ROCm v2.10x packages.
+AMD hosts both Debian and RPM repositories for the ROCm v3.0.x packages.

-The following directions show how to install ROCm on supported Debian-based systems such as Ubuntu 18.04.
+The following directions show how to install ROCm on supported Debian-based systems such as Ubuntu 18.04.x.

 Note: These directions may not work as written on unsupported Debian-based distributions.
 For example, newer versions of Ubuntu may not be compatible with the rock-dkms kernel driver.
 In this case, you can exclude the rocm-dkms and rock-dkms packages.